msotiroff/VehicleCostsMonitor/README.md

 - All Admin actions are logged

 #### Getting started:
-Just change the name of your local server name in the ConnectionStrings at appsettings.json and run!
-There is a seed method, which will insert all manufacturers, models, vehicle elements and about 100 sample users, 500 vehicles with many fuel/cost entries.
+Just type your server name in the ConnectionStrings section at appsettings.json and run!
+There is a seed method, which will insert all manufacturers, models, vehicle elements and about 500 sample users, 1000 vehicles with more than 30'000 fuel entries and nearly 8'000 cost entries.
+The seed method should take about 0.5-1 minute, depending on your machine.
 #### Enjoy :)

 ### 2. [OnlineStore](https://github.com/msotiroff/Asp.Net-Core-Projects/tree/master/OnlineStore "OnlineStore")